 Manage Base Previews link on the Repository Dashboard.

 From there, select the preview you want to use as a Base Preview.

 That preview will be moved to the "Base Preview" section of the Repository Dashboard.

 That's it!
 From now on, new previews will build from the snapshot created when the Base Preview was built.

 You will generally want to keep your Base Preview up to date with your latest codebase, and a fresh copy of your database, image files, and other assets.
 By default, Tugboat does this every night at 12 am ET.
 To change this, check the Repository Settings.

 Tugboat performs the update by pulling the latest code from git for the branch

-or Tag the Preview was built from.
-During the update, Tugboat calls the
+or Tag the preview was built from.
+During the update, Tugboat runs any commands

 This feature allows you to test code, for instance, against different PHP versions, database content, etc.